Raedin24/School/L400/Sem 2/DCIT 400/Functions in Code.md

 4. **Permute Back**: After normalization, the tensor is permuted back to its original shape `(batch_size, channels, height, width)` using `x.permute(0, 3, 1, 2)`.

+#### 5. Scaled Dot-Product Attention
+- The dot products between the queries and keys are computed, which represent the attention scores.
+These scores are scaled down by a factor (qk_scale), typically the inverse square root of the dimension of the keys, to stabilize the gradients during training.

+#### 6. Attention Scores and Value Weighting
+- Softmax is applied to the scaled attention scores to normalize them into a probability distribution.
+The resulting normalized scores are then used to weigh the values.

+#### 7. Enhancement with Local Positional Encodings
+- After computing the initial attention outputs using the values, locally-enhanced positional encodings are added.
+This step incorporates specific positional information into the attention output, further enhancing its sensitivity to the positions within each local window.

+#### 8. Output Projection
+- Finally, the attention outputs (enhanced with positional information) are passed through an output projection layer, which can also include dropout for regularization.
+The projected outputs are then typically used as inputs to subsequent layers or operations in the network.

+#### Conclusion
+The LePEAttention mechanism enhances the traditional transformer attention by focusing on local regions within the input and enhancing these regions with locally specific positional encodings.
+This makes it particularly suited for tasks like image processing, where local spatial relationships are more informative and relevant than global relationships.

 ### 3. CSWinBlock Class
 Description: Basic building block of the CSWin Transformer, containing a LePE attention layer and an MLP.
 Parameters: